Skip to content

 What makes the first month succeed?

-Discipline more than ambition: one owner, one workflow, clear triggers, live systems, and a weekly review of exceptions and KPI movement.
+Discipline more than ambition: one owner, one workflow, clear triggers, approved source material, live systems, and a weekly review of exceptions and KPI movement.

 Which systems do you usually connect first?

-Usually one inbound surface such as email or a form, one system of record such as a CRM or spreadsheet, and one document source for grounded context.
+Usually one inbound surface such as email or a form, one system of record such as a CRM, help desk, or spreadsheet, and one document source for grounded context.

 Do we need a big AI platform first?